 So how can camera manufacturers produce such good cameras at a really affordable price?
-The biggest reason is that with each new release, cameras have more advanced features and the price of older models drop.
-Features that you once would've only seen on the best DSLRs or the best mirrorless cameras are now common features in more basic compact systems.
-This means that things like raw photos, Wi-Fi and 4K video is now available in even budget cameras.
+The biggest reason is that with each new release, cameras have more advanced features, and the price of older models drops.
+Features that you once would've only seen on the best DSLRs (opens in new tab) or the best mirrorless cameras (opens in new tab) are now common features in more basic compact systems.
+This means that things like raw photos, Wi-Fi, and 4K video are now available in even budget cameras.

 Another reason why cheaper cameras have become so good in recent years is that many manufacturers keep their older models on the market for quite a while.
 This means that consumers can pick up an absolute bargain if they're not too worried about having the newest camera on the market.
 We particularly like Sony for this, as its A6XXX mirrorless camera range and RX100 compact camera range have large back catalogs of cameras that are still pretty easy to find – and at some fantastic prices too.

 Read more: The best camera for kids (opens in new tab)

 So, what can you expect to get for a budget of £500?
 Well, depending on what tickles your fancy, you should be able to pick up a fairly advanced compact camera, an enthusiast-focused mirrorless camera, or a decent entry-level DSLR.